How to install Maven on Windows

 Maven Basic Operations

-Some basic operations, compile, build, unit test, install, generate site and deploy your Maven based project.
+Some basic operations, compile, build, unit test, install, generate site and deploy your Maven based project.- How to build project with Maven

 Maven FAQ